Our next concert - Friday, 12 Dec 2014

 The choir was formed in September 2013, and our aim from the outset has been to represent the LGBT community on London's world-class classical music scene.

-Our Artistic Director, Dominic Peckham, is one of the UK's leading choral conductors and works with both professional groups, such as the English National Opera chorus, and highly-respected educational groups such as the National Youth Choir.
+Our Artistic Director, Dominic Peckham, is one of the UK's leading choral conductors and works with both professional groups, such as the English National Opera chorus, and educational groups such as the National Youth Choir.
 Our Associate Music Director is Andrea Brown, Director of Music at Morley College.

 We are a group of committed and hard-working singers who not only read music but are prepared to learn it in our own time.
 As a small chamber choir, with sometimes only two to three voices to each part, every voice is crucial to the sound.
 While every singer must pass high audition standards, the choir is supportive to help singers of different abilities develop their vocal technique and musicianship.
 Our participants are not required to be LGBT, but we assume that anyone who works with us celebrates diversity and equal rights for lesbian, gay, bisexual and transgendered communities.
 If that sounds like you and you're prepared to put in the amount of time and effort required, we'd love to hear from you!